karkman/MMB-114_Genomics/03-Genome-assembly.md

 quast.py spades_contigs.fasta velvet_contigs.fasta -o . -t 4
 ```

-When, finished, move the following files to your computer with FileZilla and take a look at them:
+When QUAST has finished, exit the Taito-shell and move the following files to your computer with FileZilla:

 * report.html
 * report.pdf
 * icarus.html
 * icarus_viewers (folder)

-Compare the assemblies:
+Open the file "report.html" in a web browser.
+How do assemblies look like?

 *	More contigs?
 *	Longer assembly?
 *	Better N50?